varnish/Varnish-Book/varnish_book.rst

 Table I. Varnish and Apache configuration

 .. container:: handout

-Most of the commands you will type in this course require root privilages.
-You can get temporary root privilages by typing ``sudo <command>``, or permanent root privilages by typing ``sudo -i``.

 To install packages on Ubuntu and Debian, use the command ``apt-get install <package>``.
 E.g: ``apt-get install varnish``.